 We teach German on all levels all year round - ranging from beginners to advanced (levels as defined by the Common European Reference Framework: A = elementary, B = intermediate, C = advanced).
 No matter what level you are on right now, you can start your German course in our school in Berlin any Monday you like.
 A placement test - consisting of a written and an oral part on your first Monday - will make sure that you will be learning with others of a similar level.

 - How good is your German right now?
 Test your German online!

 How long does it take to learn German?

-If you finished level A2 and want to do TestDaF, which is closing off level C1, you will need ca. 6 months, taking the standard course, or - if you want to invest less time - ca. 4 months taking the intensive course.
+An example: If you finished level A2 and want to do TestDaF, which is closing off level C1, you will need ca. 6 months, taking the standard course, or - if you want to invest less time - ca. 4 months taking the intensive course.